 Transfer students are required to take a minimum of 12 credit hours of their major courses at College of Saint Mary.
 Individual programs may require a higher number of College of Saint Mary credit hours in the major field.
 It is the student's responsibility to contact the program director for specific program requirements.
 A maximum of the equivalent of 64 semester hours of transfer credit from accredited community colleges will be accepted toward the 128 hours required for a College of Saint Mary bachelor's degree.
+Students entering the Bachelor of Science in Nursing program with their Associate of Science in Nursing (or nursing diploma) and a license to practice as a nurse may transfer 85 credits from an accredited community college.
 Specific program requirements may differ.